CalvinL15/AI-Final-Project/README.md

 FAILURE! => if player fails to reach the destination without violating the rule

 Success! "x" => if player successfully reaches the destination within the constaints, where x = number of steps taken.

+The shell script, shell.sh, was used for testing as it runs the program 20 times and stores each result in out.txt.